HorizenOfficial/evm-documentation/docs/build.md

 #### Sample contract TestPayable.sol

-Copy and paste the TestPayable.sol file to your Hardhat contracts folder:
+Copy and paste the **TestPayable.sol** file to your contracts folder:

 ```
 // SPDX-License-Identifier: MIT pragma solidity ^0.8.0;